Parrot-Developers/ARSDKBuildUtils/README.md

 Contributions and new feature discussions are highly appreciated.

-**The latest release version is tagged ARSDK3_version_3_5**.
-This version of the SDK is the one used in the 3.5 versions of FreeFlight 3. <br/>
+**The latest release version is tagged ARSDK3_version_3_6**.
+This version of the SDK is the one used in the 3.6 versions of FreeFlight 3. <br/>
 It is fully compatible with the versions :

-* 1.98.10 and later of the Bebop drone
+* 2.0.29 and later of the Bebop drone
 * 1.99.2 of the Rolling Spider
+* 2.0.31 of the Airbornes
 * 1.99.0 of the Jumping Sumo
+* 2.0.30 of the Jumping Sumo Evos

 Usage
 -------------